 - Staying as active as possible by including physical activity in your everyday routine

 The good news is that if you have diabetes, adequate care and early detection of any diabetes-related eye issues can help you manage your symptoms and safeguard your eyesight.
-Schedule an appointment with Anderson Family Vision Care in Winnipeg North today.
+Schedule an appointment with Anderson Family Vision Care in Winnipeg North (McPhillips) today.